• Skip to primary navigation

 The second drawer down was my somewhat organized drawer.
 It was the one where we placed all the small items in random sections.

-To improve this drawer, I added SpaceAid Drawer Dividers System dividers to create another compartment for my grips and labeled the areas using my label maker.
+To improve this drawer, I added SpaceAid Drawer Dividers (Affiliate Link) System dividers to create another compartment for my grips and labeled the areas using my label maker (Affiliate Link).

 The Third Drawer Transformation

-To improve this third drawer, I added SpaceAid Drawer Dividers System dividers and labeled the drawers.
-These dividers allowed me to separate some of the items so I could see them better.
-I loved the notches to hold the other dividers to keep them in place.
+To improve this third drawer, I added SpaceAid Drawer Dividers (Affiliate Link) System dividers and labeled the drawers.
+These dividers allowed me to separate some of the items, making them easier to see.
+I loved the notches that held the other dividers in place to keep them in place.

 Here's what it looks like now.
-Since I only used one side to divide the drawer up, I decided to label the side of the drawer on the left side instead.
+Since I only used one side to divide the drawer up, I decided to label (Affiliate Link) the side of the drawer on the left side instead.

 The fourth drawer transformation.